isomerpages/moe-ssrc/_initiatives/SSHR Fellowship/Timeline.md

 ---
 ### **Launch of 2023 Social Science and Humanities Research Fellowship**

-The call for applications will open in October 2023 and close in January 2024.
+The call for fellowship applications will open in October 2023 and close in January 2024.

 |  Process |   Timeline  |
 |---|---|